 Each trade is usually called “position”.
 You open a position at a certain price, and set your attitude: if you buy, the jargon says you go “long”, if you sell, the jargon says you go “short” (hence the expression of “heavily shorting” a currency, meaning selling it because of its imminent depreciation).

 Once opened, each position will generate a profit or a loss, depending on your choice (long or short) and on how the market moves.
 Let’s say you opened a long position on EURUSD for 100$, which gave you 80 EUR.
 The market goes up, so now for your initial investment, you can get back 90 EUR.
 If you close your position (also known as “take profit”), you are 10 EUR richer.
 Suppose the market goes down and your position is now worth 70 EUR.
 If you close your position (also known as “stop loss” in this case) you’re 10 EUR shorter.
-You just lost 10 EUR that is.
+You just lost 10 EUR.

 In a nutshell, that’s pretty much all there is to be known about forex trading, at least in order to understand the rest of the article,.
 Of course, these paragraphs are only scratching the surface (literally, the amount of information about forex is ginormous).
 There are a lot of other things to be known or learned, from technical analysis, (like candlestick charting, price actions, and so on), up to the trading mindset, (like avoiding revenge trades, sticking to a trading plan and so on).
 This post is not intended as resource for those who want to embrace forex trading (I’m not sure I want to write such a post now) but merely as a way to integrate this specific experience in my lifestyle.
 If you’re considering opening a trading account Fx Pro give some helpful information.